 - Forklifts usually steer from the rear rather than the front, making them swing wide when turning.

 - They are heavy – much heavier than comparably sized cars and trucks.

 - They have a high center of gravity, particularly when their load is raised.
 This makes them susceptible to tipping or rolling over.

 - Forward visibility is often reduced when they are carrying a load.

-- They are often used in enclosed spaces, warehouses and areas with blind corners.
+- They are often used in enclosed spaces such as trailers, warehouses and areas with blind corners.